yiisoft/rbac-php/README.md

 ```

 While it's recommended to maintain created timestamps, if it is missing, the file modification time will be used
-instead.
+instead as a fallback.

 ### Concurrency

 By default, working with PHP storage does not support concurrency.
 This might be OK if you store its files under VCS for
 example.
 If your scenario is different and, let's say, some kind of web interface is used - then, to enable concurrency,
-do not use the storage directly - use the decorator instead:
+do not use the storage directly - wrap it with decorator instead:

 ```php
 use Yiisoft\Rbac\Manager;